wso2/docs-is/en/docs/fragments/create-user-for-recovery-flows.md

 2. Navigate to **Main** > **Identity** > **Users and Roles** > **Add**.

-3. Click **Add New User** and create a new user with the username "Alex".
+3. Click **Add New User** and create a new user by providing username and password.

 4. Click **Finish**.